A damped forward EMI model for a horizontally stratified earth: Introducing a conducting background: avoiding LIN

 The same approach as in the previous section is employed to calculate the magnetic field, yielding

 These integrals have no analytic solution but are both numerically solvable.

-In many realistic situations, the conductivity profile of soil has the shape of a (series of) step function(s).
-For this class of functions, the integration of equations~\eqref{eq:66} and~\eqref{eq:67} with respect to $h$ is trivial.
+For a stratified soil, the soil type may vary abruptly causing a jump in electrical conductivity.
+Therefore, the conductivity profile of the soil can be approximated as a (series of) step function(s).
+For this class of functions, the integration of Equation~\eqref{eq:66} with respect to $h$ is trivial.
 The secondary magnetic field is then:

-We then used a method called the modified $W$-transform~\cite{sidi_user-friendly_1988} to calculate these integrals in a numerically efficient manner using \textsc{Matlab}.
-Due to the linear dependence of the magnetic field on the conductivity, the inverse problem will also be linear.
-In case of a small $h_{0}$ the numerical integration unfortunately fails.
-The oscillatory behaviour of the Bessel functions at large values of its argument is the cause of this failure.
-For larger $h_{0}$, the exponential dampens the oscillating tail, preventing this numerical problem instability.
-In practice, this means we should not place the emitting dipole exactly on the ground.
+Using the method of a digital filter described by~\cite{anderson_computer_1979}, these integrals are efficiently computable.
+We have also tested the outcome of the numerical integration against a {\sf COMSOL}\textsuperscript{\textregistered} finite element simulation for the various considered profiles in this paper, finding perfect agreement, albeit at the cost of a considerably longer computation time for the simulations.
+However, using a simple approximation a reliable analytic estimate exists, as explained in the following section.